 $1000 for the day when training/assessing is conducted in our vehicle.
 Note: Training and assessment generally takes 1 day (approximately 10 hours) to complete depending on student competency.

 This is a competency based training and assessment course, and the time we allocate for participants to complete this course is based on an estimate which we have historically found to cover a high proportion of participants.
 As everyone learns at different rates, some participants will need more time than what we have estimated to reach the required level of competency.
-In this scenario, any additional time required to complete this class of licence will be charged at $80 per hour.
+In this scenario, any additional training to complete this class of licence will be charged at $640 per day.